Dr. Caligari (film): Production

-Producer Gerald Steiner approached Stephen Sayadian about doing a modern update of The Cabinet of Dr. Caligari as the film was in the public domain and Steiner though the unusual camera angles Sayadian utilized in his film Nursery Crimes would make Sayadian an ideal choice for director.
-Sayadian liked the idea shooting only interiors and working with the expressionist style but also making the film his own in particular giving the film overt S&M overtones and changing Dr. Caligari from a little old man to an intense female Dominatrix.
+Producer Gerald Steiner approached Stephen Sayadian about doing a modern update of The Cabinet of Dr. Caligari as the film was in the public domain and Steiner thought the unusual camera angles Sayadian utilized in his film Nursery Crimes would make Sayadian an ideal choice for director.
+Sayadian liked the idea shooting only interiors and working with the expressionist style but also making the film his own, in particular giving the film overt S&M overtones and changing Dr. Caligari from a little old man to an intense female Dominatrix.
 Sayadin said when making the film he was trying to play towards the midnight movie audience rather than a more conventional horror film.

 Filming

 Sayadian shot the film during the 1988 Writers Guild of America strike using only interiors and due to the strike the production was able to use many production resources around the Los Angeles area that otherwise wouldn't have been available due to the work stoppage caused by the strike.